ShanmukhaManoj11/CarND_Term1/P2_GermanTrafficSignsClassifier/writeup.md

 **Comments on the new test images:**

 The images with the speed limit 30 kmph sign and stop sign from the new test set, contains more than 50% background information in them.
 If we closely observe the training data set on which the network has been trained, the background details in them are less than 20%.
+Also after resizing using cv2.resize function, these images have lost some information - for example look at the resized stop sign in the above image.
 So probably aforementioned test images might be difficult to classify - by which I mean that the network might miss classify these images.

 #### Perfromance of lenet architecture on the new test images